OlegUhakov/the-stair-calculator-ISO-14122/README.md

 # Industrial Stair Calculator

-A Streamlit-based tool for calculating and verifying industrial stairs and stepladders per **ISO 14122-3:2016** (Safety of machinery — Permanent means of access to machinery — Part 3: Stairs, stepladders and guard-rails).
+A Streamlit-based tool for calculating and verifying industrial stairs and stepladders per **ISO 14122-3:2016**.

 ## Languages